-- Requiring the platforms to report, on request, details of their A/B testing in particular areas. - Requiring the platforms carry out A/B testing to check the impact of their activities, and that they make the results of this A/B testing available to the relevant public body.79 - Requiring the platforms to make data available (in properly anonymized form) either directly or indirectly via regulators to academics doing research, so they can identify misleading patterns. - Requiring the platforms to adopt fair and transparent complaint procedures, and also that terms of use do not contain any prohibition against users making a complaint to the regulator or any other relevant public body. - The regulator itself should establish whistleblower procedures that permit platform employees to provide relevant public bodies with information about breaches of the consumer protection requirements, on a confidential basis, and potentially even receive compensation (for example, part of any eventual fine).
+- requiring the platforms to report, on request, details of their A/B testing in particular areas; - requiring the platforms carry out A/B testing to check the impact of their activities, and that they make the results of this A/B testing available to the relevant public body; - requiring the platforms to make data available (in properly anonymized form) either directly or indirectly via regulators to academics doing research, so they can identify misleading patterns; - and requiring the platforms to adopt fair and transparent complaint procedures and terms of use that do not contain any prohibition against users making a complaint to the regulator or any other relevant public body.

+The regulator itself should establish whistleblower procedures that permit platform employees to provide relevant public bodies with information about breaches of consumer-protection requirements, on a confidential basis, and potentially even receive compensation (for example, part of any eventual fine).
+Large sanctions are likely to be required if these platforms are to take the regulations seriously.